Infiniti QX80: First generation (JA60; 2004)

-Second generation (Z62; 2010)
+Second generation (Z62; 2011)

 On 31 March 2010, Infiniti debuted the 2011 QX56 at the New York International Auto Show.
 No longer sharing a platform with the F-Alpha-based Nissan Armada, the QX56 shares the same body with the Y62 Patrol, which also marked the first time that a Patrol-based vehicle had been sold in North America since 1969.

 Development of the Z62 QX56 began in 2006 following the concurrent Y62 Patrol program (since 2003), after Nissan management voted to move QX56 production back to Japan and separate from the Nissan Armada, after the JA60 QX56's production run concluded.
 By 2007, a styling proposal by Shinya Momokawa and Akihiro Sugita was approved by the board and frozen for production.

-Compared to its predecessor, the Z62 QX56 is 1.4 inches longer, 1.1 inches wider.
+Compared to its predecessor, the Z62 QX56 is 1.4 inches longer and 1.1 inches wider.
 Most of the frame's body mass is made from high-tensile steel, but the QX manages to be more rugged with its body-on-frame concept.
 Both the front and rear feature independent suspension double wishbone suspensions combined with the new Hydraulic Body Motion Control System.
-The QX comes standard with 20-inch wheels with 22-inch wheels available.
-4WD versions have a four-setting terrain control which include rock, snow, sand and dirt modes.
-This generation abandoned the disguised rear door handle design that were installed in the C-pillar.
+The QX comes standard with 20-inch wheels, with 22-inch wheels available.
+4WD versions have a four-setting terrain control which includes rock, snow, sand and dirt modes.
+This generation abandoned the disguised rear door handle design that was installed in the C-pillar.

 The QX56 features a new 5.6-liter VK56VD V8 engine with direct injection and VVEL variable valve timing, also found in the Patrol, which is rated at 400 hp and 413 lb·ft of torque.
 The more powerful engine helps give the QX56 an increased towing capacity of up to 8500 lb.
-The engine is tied to a seven-speed sequential-shift automatic transmission with an all-new 4WD system.
+The engine is paired to a seven-speed sequential-shift automatic transmission with an all-new 4WD system.

-The QX56's interior design includes a number of the standard and optional luxury features in the 2010 Infiniti M, such as semi-aniline leather seats, tri-zone climate control, a Bose 2-channel, 13-speaker Premium Audio surround sound stereo system with hard drive memory storage, hard-drive based navigation system, an Around View Monitor system, and Infiniti Intuitive Park Assist, a parking assist feature which uses the around view monitor.
+The QX56's interior design includes a number of the standard and optional luxury features in the 2010 Infiniti M, such as semi-aniline leather seats; tri-zone climate control; a Bose 2-channel, 13-speaker Premium Audio surround sound stereo system with hard drive memory storage; hard-drive based navigation system; an Around View Monitor system; and Infiniti Intuitive Park Assist, a parking assist feature which uses the around view monitor.
 Curtain Vent, new for this generation, directs air flow from the air conditioning system from above each side window down towards the floor.

 The QX also features the updated Infiniti hard drive based navigation system with an eight-inch VGA display.
 Infiniti keyless SmartAccess with an "Intelligent Remote" key is standard along with 8 airbags including knee airbags for driver and front passenger as well as second-row side torso airbags, the Adaptive Front-lighting System (AFS) is standard, while the Pre-Collision System (PCS) and lane departure warning system are available options.

+Corporate renaming (2013)

+In 2013 for the 2014 model year, Infiniti renamed their entire product line, so the QX56 was rebadged as the QX80.